marianabb/REBUS/time.rst

 - Remove schedule from templates
 - Jquery-ui smoothness theme css is saved TWICE in static and dataTables
 - profilemgr/views has the home unused view
+- Improve README
+- Is calendar public or only registered users?

 pwd: BSArebus